1975 World Series: Broadcasting

 NBC aired the series on television and radio.
 Curt Gowdy and Joe Garagiola alternated the play-by-play between the two mediums along with local team announcers Dick Stockton and Ned Martin (Red Sox) and Marty Brennaman (Reds), while Tony Kubek provided color commentary on the telecasts.

 This was the final World Series play-by-play assignment for Gowdy, who had been NBC's lead baseball announcer since 1966.
 Garagiola took over full-time as NBC's primary play-by-play voice for baseball the following season.
-It was the only World Series broadcast for Stockton (who later became a prominent national sportscaster for CBS, Fox, and TNT) and for Martin.
+It was the only World Series for Stockton (who later became a prominent national announcer for CBS, Fox, and TNT) and for Martin.

 This was also the last World Series broadcast for NBC Radio, which had retained exclusive rights to the event since 1957.
 CBS Radio became the exclusive national radio network for MLB beginning the following season.

 This is the earliest World Series for which telecasts of all games survive today in their entirety.
 While portions of many previous Series telecasts also survive, the general practice of the networks in earlier years was to reuse old tapes to save money and space.
 All subsequent World Series telecasts since this one also have had all their games preserved.